cyjake/darko/Readme.md

 Liquid filters to be added:

-- Well, most of Jekyll special filters are not implemented in Darko yet.
+- Most of Jekyll special filters are implemented in Darko now.
 - See [this list](http://jekyllrb.com/docs/templates/).
-- I've got markdownify working though, yay.
+- But I've left out textilize.

+Tags like post_url are not ready yet.
+Give me a nudge if you need those.

 ## Try